 The flu vaccination is to protect people from severe illness.
 Every year thousands of people are admitted to hospital due to flu and its complications.

 The best way to protect you and your family is to have the vaccination.
-They are available in pharmacies, supermarket pharmacies and at your GP's surgery.
-They are free if you are:
+They are available in pharmacies, supermarket pharmacies and at your GP surgery.

-- In receipt of a carer's allowance or you are the main carer of an older or disabled person.
-Their welfare may be at risk if you fall ill.
+- Carers in receipt of carer's allowance or those who are the main carer of an elderly or disabled person.

 Where to get the flu vaccine